 | "resource load failed" / "JS/CSS 404" | Check for absolute paths (/static/, /api/), fix to relative paths |

-When you can't do something, tell the user the manual action (e.g., "click refresh in Browser tab").
+When you can't do something, tell the user the manual action (e.g., "click refresh in Preview tab").
 If manual action doesn't work, recreate the preview with preview_stop + preview_serve.

-url() paths but missing JS string literals with absolute paths/preview/{id}/ as the user-facing URLcurl localhost:{port} only for your own server-side diagnosticspreview_stop + preview_serve to restart, then tell user to check Browser panel
+url() paths but missing JS string literals with absolute paths/preview/{id}/ as the user-facing URLcurl localhost:{port} only for your own server-side diagnosticspreview_stop + preview_serve to restart, then tell user to check Preview panelsickn33/antigravity-awesome-skills